Women's FIH Pro League

-The Women's FIH Pro League is an international women's field hockey competition organised by the International Hockey Federation (FIH), which replaces the Women's FIH Hockey World League.
-The competition also serves as a qualifier for the Hockey World Cup and the Olympic Games.
+The Women's FIH Pro League is an international women's field hockey competition organized by the International Hockey Federation (FIH), which replaces the Women's FIH Hockey World League.
+The competition also serves as a qualifier for the Hockey World Cup and the first edition also did for the Olympic Games.

 The first edition was started in 2019.
 Nine teams secured their places for four years.

 Format

 Nine teams will compete in a round-robin tournament with home and away matches, played from January to June, with the top four teams advancing to the grand final at a pre-determined location.
 In July 2017, Hockey India decided to withdraw both the men's and women's national teams from the competition as they estimated the chances of qualifying for the Summer Olympics to be higher when participating in the Hockey Series.
 Hockey India also cited lack of clarity in the ranking system.
 The International Hockey Federation subsequently invited Belgium instead.

 On 17 September 2021, both, New Zealand and Australia, withdrew from the 2021–22 season due to the COVID-19 pandemic and the travel restrictions coming with it.
 They were replaced by India and Spain on 8 October 2021.
+For the 2023–24 season, New Zealand withdraw and was replaced by the United States.